ratt-ru/arcae/README.rst

 When opening a CASA table, arcae can open multiple instances of the table in separate threads and multiplex read operations over them.
-This mode of operation is intended to saturate the number of I/O requests in-flight:
+This mode of operation is intended to saturate the number of I/O requests in-flight by submitting read operations from multiple threads:

 .. code-block:: python

+  import concurrent.futures as cf

   table = arcae.table("/path/to/measurementset.ms", ninstances=8, readonly=True)
+  with cf.ThreadPoolExecutor(max_workers=8) as pool:
+    nrow = table.nrow()
+    futures = []
+    for start_row in range(0, nrow, 10_000):
+    nrow = min(10_000, nrow - start_row)
+      futures.append(pool.submit(table.getcol, "DATA", startrow=start_row, nrow=nrow))

+    with cf.as_completed(futures):
+      ...

 Multi-threaded write support
 ----------------------------
-Generally speaking, writing to a table when multiple threads/instances are opened is not a safe operation and arcae will error if this is attempted.
+Generally speaking, writing to a table when multiple instances are opened is an unsafe operation.
+Arcae will error if this is attempted.
 Future versions of arcae may support this.
-In the meantime, the presence of this ability can be inspected via the following function:
+In the meantime, the support for this ability can be inspected via the following function:

 .. code-block:: python

   arcae.safe_multithreaded_writes()

+  table = arcae.table("/path/to/measurementset.ms", ninstances=8, readonly=False)
+  table.putcol("DATA", ...)  # Fails, ninstances=1

+This means that write support is only available when ``ninstances=1``

 Exporting Measurement Sets to Arrow Parquet Datasets
 ----------------------------------------------------